pliddy-com/recipes-next/docs/performance.md

 A high level of overall site performance was a primary objective for this project.
 This has been achieved through iteration of various features during the development process.

-The largest impact to performance has been a result of the use of static site generation and minimizing the number and size of requests for external image, font, and `css` resources.
+The largest impact to performance has been a result of the use of static site generation and minimizing the number and size of requests for external resources.

 ### Static Site Generation